 When you have all of the necessary data, add your expenses up and divide by 12, which will give you an average of your total monthly expenditures.
 Tack on a 10 percent cushion to cover the unexpected.
 For instance, if you determine that you spend an average of $2,500 per month, bump the total up to $2,750.

-2. Determine Your income
+2. Determine Your Income

 In addition to your regular net salary, add to your take-home pay any additional money you receive, such as alimony, child support, rental income, interest and dividends, cash gifts and tax refunds.
 If you have a regular side business or often sell items online, include a monthly average of that income.
+If you are not making enough income, consider getting a side hustle with flexible work hours.

 3. Do the Math